BigMa666/Learn-Python-by-Reading/BeginnerModule/0-BeginnerModule.md

 # Beginner Module
 ### In this module you will type your first line of Python code.
-You learn basics of Python.
+You will learn
+- Variables
+- All the Data Types in Python
+- Comments
+- How to  Perform Mathematical Operations

 ## Chapters
 1. [Hello Python](1-HelloPython.md)